Table of Contents

 While we’re on the topic of preheating go one step further and preheat your cup or mug.
 It’ll keep your coffee hotter for longer.

 It’s fine to use boiling water to preheat your French press.
 But it’s an absolute no-no when it comes to making French press coffee.
+After all, a French Press is not a Stovetop coffee maker.

 When coffee is exposed to high temperatures you could risk burning and ruining the coffee taste.
 Your cup of coffee will end up being bitter.